Call monitoring is essential if you’ve ever wondered whether the calls made from your call center are–

 Once you know the agent performance metrics that work for you, critical areas of improvement, and the skill gap within the team, it could also affect how you recruit and train new agents.
 Ensure you hire agents with skill sets that you want to see within the team.

-Now that we know the benefits of call monitoring and how it affects each aspect of your call center, let’s look at the types of call monitoring for your call center.
+Now let’s look at the types of call monitoring for your call center.

 Types of call monitoring

 Call monitoring goes beyond listening to recorded conversations of your agents.
 It is a functional evaluation of–